OctopusDeploy/blog/blog/2021-05/octopus-release-2021-q2/index.md

 - Migrate Octopus projects to Octopus Cloud with self-service export/import.
 - Integrate Octopus more easily with GitHub Actions and HashiCorp's Terraform.
-- Deploy to an Azure App Service from Octopus with Azure's Zip Deploy technology.
+- Deploy your Azure web apps with our improved Azure App Service step.
 - Scale Octopus Cloud as your needs grow:
    - Run more concurrent automation tasks.
    - Persist more build and automation artifacts with best-in-class storage.
 - Configure the Tentacle agent without root or admin permissions.

 Our [public roadmap](https://octopus.com/roadmap) outlines more cloud improvements to follow later in the year, including integration with Google Cloud Platform (GCP).

 ## Included in the Q2 release